codota/jupyter-tabnine/README.rst

 Tips
 ------------
-- A shortcut is added to let you switch between Jupyter raw completion and TabNine auto-competion.
+- A shortcut is added to let you switch between Jupyter raw completion and TabNine auto-completion.
 Just enter ``shift`` + ``space`` when you want raw completion of Jupyter :)
 - Remote auto-completion server is also supported.
 You may want this to speed up the completion request handing.
-Or maybe your company want to deploy a compeltion server cluster that services everyone.
+Or maybe your company want to deploy a completion server cluster that services everyone.
 Refer https://github.com/wenmin-wu/jupyter-tabnine to learn how to deploy remote server.